TaceoLabs/zkllvm-mlir-assigner/README.md

 ```bash
 ./mlir-assigner -b mnist-12.mlir -i mnist-12.json -e pallas -c circuit.crt -t assignment.tbl --print_circuit_output --check
 ```
+> Again, have a look on the configurations of the `mlir-assigner` by adding the `--help` flag.

 You can find the unassigned circuit now in the file `circuit.crt` and the assignment in `assignment.tbl`, as you are used to from `zkLLVM`.
 We refer to the documentation from [zkLLVM](https://github.com/NilFoundation/zkLLVM#usage) on how to compute proofs.

+## Disclaimer

+This is **experimental software** and is provided on an "as is" and "as available" basis.
+We do **not give any warranties** and will **not be liable for any losses** incurred through any use of this code base.